 Start: The higher the value is set, the longer must a stretch of silence be, to be annotated as a pause.
 Any stretch of silence below the set start value will not be considered as pause.
 You might increase this value if the speech rate is slow.

-End: this value does not set the maximum length of a stretch of silence to be treated as a pause, but the interval size in which the silence will be scanned (cf. step).
+End: This value does not set the maximum length of a stretch of silence to be treated as a pause, but the interval size in which the silence will be scanned (cf. step).
 Please make sure that this value does not fall below the value of the starting point.

-Step: defines the rate of how frequently the set interval will be scanned for silence.
+Step: Defines the rate of how frequently the set interval will be scanned for silence.

-Iterations: notifies the user of the number of iterations required to calculate the best result.
+Iterations: Notifies the user of the number of iterations required to calculate the best result.
 The higher the number of iterations, the more calculation time will be required.